Customer Service Representatives

 Key responsibilities of a customer service rep

-Let’s be honest - CSRs are the emotional support system that acts as a bridge between your customers (both potential and existing) and your brand.
-They are multi-channel magicians with an intuitive dashboard that gathers all customer data and gently nudges them towards your business’s sales pipeline.
+CSRs are the emotional support system that acts as a bridge between your customers (both potential and existing) and your brand.
+Here’s what their job actually looks like:

 • Collecting feed and escalating concerns: CSRs patiently listen to customer feedback and all kinds of raw, unfiltered truth.
 They collect this feedback, document it and pass it on to the sales team for future improvement.